 Despite this, the lake waters are usually freezing, and swimming is not advisable.
 In fact, Yellowstone Lake freezes over in winter, making it an additionally striking sight in the cold months.

 The lake is a beautiful place to relax and enjoy a picnic.
 Because of its immense size, it’s easy to find some privacy here.
-Enjoy lunch overlooking the lake, before heading off to your next exciting stop.
+Enjoy lunch overlooking the lake before heading off to your next exciting stop.

 You can also go boating during your Yellowstone 1 day itinerary.
 Guided trips and boat rentals are available at Bridge Bay Marina.
 Taking in the water view is a wonderful way to experience the peaceful, serene, and gorgeous area.

-You can also visit the hotel here and rest by sitting on the rockers on the porch overlooking the lake, which is a relaxing way to spend your one day in Yellowstone.
+You can also visit the hotel here and rest by sitting on the rockers on the porch overlooking the lake, which is a relaxing way to spend one day in Yellowstone.

 Stop at the Morning Glory Pool

 Another famous geyser is the Morning Glory Pool, named after the delicate blue flower it resembles.
+This was one of my favorite places to stop, so I highly recommend putting this on your itinerary when visiting Yellowstone National Park in one day.

 Be sure not to litter in the area – its balance is fragile, with invasive bacteria thriving and overtaking much of the original species.
 Still, the thermal pool is an impressive sight to see, and certainly one you should try to fit in when figuring out what to see in Yellowstone in one day.